 In December 2018, the BCER approved amendments to the Drilling and Production Regulation (the regulations) to reduce methane emissions from the oil and gas sector.
 These regulations became effective on Jan.
 1, 2020 and were designed to achieve:

-- the Provincial target to reduce methane emissions from the oil and gas sector by 45 per cent, relative to 2014 levels, by 2025, and
+- The Provincial target to reduce methane emissions from the oil and gas sector by 45 per cent, relative to 2014 levels, by 2025, and

-- equivalency with the federal regulations to reduce methane emissions from the upstream oil and gas sector.
+- Equivalency with the federal regulations to reduce methane emissions from the upstream oil and gas sector.

 The current regulations address methane emissions from storage tanks, pneumatic devices, equipment leaks, compressor seals, glycol dehydrators and surface casing vent flows.